neelam-rc/SQL-Supermarket-Analysis-project/README.md

  GO
 ```

-2. **Find total number of transactions for each product category based on gender.**:
+2. **Find total number of transactions for each product category based on gender**:
 ```sql
 SELECT gender
      , product